 What is physiotherapy?

 Physiotherapy is designed to be practiced by licensed physiotherapists whom help restore movement and function to individuals who are affected by injury, illness or disability.
-Physiotherapists teach patients movements and exercises to be practiced at home or in the studio, manual therapy, educating the patient and giving them advice.
-This work is aimed at facilitating individual’s recovery from someone pain or discomfort.
+Physiotherapists teach patients movements and exercises to be practiced at home or in the studio, provide manual therapy, educate the patient and give them advice.
+This work is aimed at facilitating an individual’s recovery from injury, pain or loss of function.

 How can physiotherapy help neuropathy?

-The main goals of physiotherapy for those suffering with neuropathy are to maintain muscle strength, improve gait, balance and coordination.
-Physiotherapy is a great way to find an active solution for certain areas of neuropathic disorders such as hypersensitivities, numbing, balance deficits, joint stiffness etc. These solutions are found through a variety of different body exercises aimed at strengthening specific muscles and/ or increasing range of motion.
-The right exercises are low impact that cause no additional damage.
-Additionally, physiotherapists often offer ultrasound treatment to stimulate circulation within muscle tissues and ideally increase or speed up the healing process.
+The main goals of physiotherapy for those suffering with neuropathy are to maintain function, muscle strength, and improve gait, balance and coordination.
+Physiotherapy is a great way to find an active solution for certain areas of neuropathic disorders such as hypersensitivities, numbing, balance deficits, and joint stiffness.
+These solutions are found through a variety of body exercises aimed at strengthening specific muscles and/ or increasing range of motion.
+The right exercises are low impact and will cause no additional damage.
+Physiotherapists often offer ultrasound and other treatments to stimulate circulation within muscle tissues, ideally increasing or speeding up the healing process.

 What can I expect when I see my physiotherapist?

 A physiotherapist starts their prognosis and treatment by identifying the origin of the nerve damage and the cause together with the patient.
 They will then perform an initial test to identify a baseline and determine functional levels.
 Here they look at balance impairments, pain, motion limitations, and muscular weakness.
 Once these are established the physiotherapist designs a specialized program for the patient’s needs and is then able to recommend whether the patient would benefit from any bracing or orthotics.